NatLibFi/ekirjasto-android-core/README.md

 The Transifex token is needed at runtime for release builds, but local translations will work without it (the token will be replaced by an empty string).
-The token should be placed in `simplified-app-ekirjasto/src/main/assets/secrets.conf` with the following line:
+The token should be placed in `local.properties` with the following line:
 `transifex.token=...`

 ##### Transifex command line tool